Agile Poker Cloud

 - save estimates;

 If there is no moderator selected (default state), all the participants have access to all the above features.
-Please note that the moderator's role doesn't have an exclusive power to manage participants; every participant has full access to participants and moderator management settings.
+Please note that the moderator's role in a public session doesn't have an exclusive power to manage participants; every participant has full access to participants and moderator management settings.
+While for private sessions participants are managed by moderators only.

 Issue placement phase